Sidebar Site Navigation

 Recommended Courses: None

-Course Overview: (Meets 8/20 - 10/3/2012) This is a “how-to” course which introduces the student to the law office as an operating business.
+Course Overview: (Class meets 8-19-13 through 10-7-13) This is a “how-to” course which introduces the student to the law office as an operating business.
 This course covers, in a practical manner, the various aspects of establishing and operating a law office, including: section of practice entity, office location, equipment, software; supervision of employees; marketing of legal services; maintaining client relations; attorney timekeeping and client billing; establishing fees rates and fee agreements; revenue projections, start-up and operating law office budgets; operating systems that comprise the modern law office, including docket control, record and file management and conflict management systems; delivering quality legal services to clients.
 Managing yourself as a professional attorney, both in the community and judicial system, is also covered during the course.

 Course Materials: See the current Book List located under Courses and Curriculum.